Can I keep the same hosting company?

 Do you offer one-off projects?

-Yes we handle one-off projects, although its rare that we are not asked to have some involvement after the project is deployed.
-A minimum project size reflects our Entry level plan of 36 days.
+Yes, we handle one-off projects, whether that be a new app or taking over an existing PHP application, although it’s rare that we are not asked to have some involvement after the project is deployed.

 How does billing work?